starfi5h/DSP_Mod/SphereEditorTools/README.md

 ### Hide Layer
 Toggle by "Show All Layer" button.
 When it is unchecked, only selected layer will be visible, other layers will be hidden.
 You can also use hotkey `h` to hide dyson swarm and the star.
-When `EnableHideOutside` is enabled, those objects will temporarily retain their visibility settings and affect outside world until reopening dyson editor or viewing another dyson sphere.
+When `EnableHideOutside` is enabled, those objects will temporarily retain their visibility settings and show the changes in-game until reopening dyson editor or viewing another dyson sphere.
 When mask is enabled in the GUI window, a black mask will appear and block the inside part of the Dyson sphere.

 ## Installation